HydroModPy/HydroModPy/reporting/boussinesq_module_audit_2026-04-17.md

 - extensible without architectural contortions.

 The major conceptual debt is gone.
-What remains is ordinary engineering debt: file size, repeated scaffolding and a few natural low-level dual views kept for diagnostics.
+What remains is ordinary engineering debt: the size of the physical core, some backend scaffolding, and a few natural low-level dual views kept for diagnostics.